 When looking for toppers to support heart health, think fresh, freeze dried, or gently dehydrated muscle meats and organs.

 Cans don’t count – they’re high heat processed.
 If you’ve been using cans for flavor, try switching to something from the list below, especially fresh or freeze dried – they’ll love it!

 How much?
 We suggest making sure there’s a little every day.
 You can overdo it on liver and raw fish (just several times a week is fine), but other muscle meats and organs are safe for every day.
 Mix it up!

 Hearts: (fresh, freeze dried, or gently dehydrated) would be your most ideal source of naturally occurring taurine. (“Like feeds like!”)
 We have a number of heart options in the store, and dogs adore them.
-For example, Small Batch (and Purpose Pet Food) make freeze dried heart treats from a variety of pasture raised animals – these are great for snacking and training rewards.
+For example, Small Batch (and Stella and Chewy’s) make freeze dried heart treats from a variety of pasture raised animals – these are great for snacking and training rewards.
 We stock 5# boxes of turkey hearts (that’s about 70 hearts) in the freezer as well as 4oz packages of chicken hearts – a few of these a week will really ensure a fabulous PERFECT taurine supplement, and your dog or cat will look at you like, “What?
 Wow!
 Why haven’t we had these before???”

 Other Meaty Treats: Muscle meats and organs are all good sources of taurine, especially when frozen raw or gently processed through freeze drying or gently dehydration.
 Fish, clams and mussels are one of the best sources of taurine – check out the beautiful whole sardines in our freezer – they can be given 2 or 3 times a week and also are great for Omega 3s! (for cats also check out Vital Essentials freeze dried whole minnows).
 Also great are the Freeze Dried “Nice Mussels” by Honest Kitchen.